sephalimajhi562/Currency-converter/README.md

 # Currency-converter
 Currency-Converter-Tkinter
-About:
-Simple Currency converter GUI using Python and Tkinter.
+About:Simple Currency converter GUI using Python and Tkinter.

-Output: